 While they aren’t the greatest in the world, there are two cathedrals: Helsinki Cathedral and the Russian-style Eastern Orthodox Uspenski Cathedral.
 Uspenski does happen to be the largest orthodox cathedral in Western Europe.
 Only problem is it was closed for renovations the week I was there.
 Such has been my curse in my travels – everything under renovations.
 At least the outside didn’t have any scaffolding, although Helsinki Cathedral did.

 The other church of note is Temppeliaukion, otherwise known as Rock Church, literally built into a rock.
 We got there late the first day and they were already closed, but I went back a couple days later and saw the inside.
 This is a place that would fit perfectly in The Shire, comfortably situated between the Whitfoots and the Boffins.
 The acoustics of the natural rock walls make it a perfect place for musical performances.
 There is hardly a day that goes by without one.
-As one of the top tourist spots in Helsinki it gets a little busy, but it’s a church so it stays peaceful and quiet, except for the classical music playing.
+As one of the top tourist spots in Helsinki, it gets a little busy, but it’s a church so it stays peaceful and quiet, except for the classical music playing.

 Other than the churches, we didn’t make it to any notable landmarks that day.
-Instead we just wandered the streets, enjoying the cold, refreshing weather and checking out the Nordic architecture.
+Instead, we just wandered the streets, enjoying the cold, refreshing weather and checking out the Nordic architecture.
 Actually, there’s nothing particularly special about it.
-There are definitely buildings here and there that stand out but as a whole it’s not another Cinque Terre or Edinburgh.
+There are definitely buildings here and there that stand out but as a whole, it’s not another Cinque Terre or Edinburgh.
 The buildings are simply beautiful.
 I didn’t see any dilapidated buildings or low-class portions of town.
 Finland might have a high depression rate, but it doesn’t show in the physical appearance of the city.

 The next couple days were comparatively uneventful.
-I dropped off my friend at the airport and then went to my first couchsurfing host, Gosia.
+I dropped off my friend at the airport and then went to my first Couchsurfing host, Gosia.
 Not a Finnish name; she’s from Poland.
 Didn’t matter.
-As much as I like to have local couchsurfing hosts to gain knowledge of the culture, Gosia was so accommodating and helpful that it was still wonderful.
+As much as I like to have local Couchsurfing hosts to gain knowledge of the culture, Gosia was so accommodating and helpful that it was still wonderful.
 Her apartment was quite a ways from downtown, and with the price of public transport so high in Finland, I chose to spend the day at the apartment, watching the rain fall across the wonderful landscape and finishing my blog post on Kaunas.
-Speaking of the public transport, a single ride costs €3 and a full day I think was €12.
+Speaking of public transportation, a single ride costs €3 and a full day I think was €12.

-After Gosia I changed to stay with Tiia.
+After Gosia, I changed to stay with Tiia.
 Gosia was great, but Tiia was literally the perfect host, and not just because she is a chef of my favorite cuisine – sushi!
 As a local, she had tons of information about the town and culture for me.
 She walked with me down to Kaivopuisto Park along the waterfront and recommended that I see Suomenlinna Island.
 That night she taught me how to cook a traditional Finnish meal: sautéed reindeer with mashed potatoes and lingonberries.
 I’d been looking forward to eating it all week but paying €20 for a plate at a restaurant in town was out of the question.
 Her’s was fantastic and I look forward to cooking it more in my travels, not that I’ll be able to find the ingredients anywhere else in the world.